Gaetano Bellei: Genre painting

 Gaetano Bellei's favorite themes are old people and children.
-He writes scenes of humble, everyday rural life, in which there are, for example, grandfather and grandson hugging each other, as well as card players, monks, workers, and sometimes animals.
-Many of them are reproduced and repeated in different variations, since they are appreciated by the buying public.
+He painted scenes of humble, everyday rural life, in which there are, for example, grandfather and grandson hugging each other, as well as card players, monks, workers, and sometimes animals.
+Many of them exist in different variations, since they are appreciated by the buying public.
 Bellei manifests himself as a master of depicting human affections, reactions and sensations.
-At an exhibition in Genoa in 1885, he first presented "Happy Kitten" (Il micino fortunato), which brought him such a commercial success that Bellei immediately reproduced several versions of the same plot.
+At an exhibition in Genoa in 1885, he first presented Happy Kitten (Il micino fortunato), which brought him such a commercial success that Bellei immediately reproduced several versions of the same subject.

-Bellei also dabbled in Art Nouveau, for example, in the painting "In the Rain", where the perfect technique of conveying rain and clothes of models attracts attention, and in the manner of pointillism, for example, in the canvas "Port of Livorno".
+Bellei also dabbled in Art Nouveau, for example, in the painting In the Rain, where the technique of conveying rain and clothes of models attracts attention, and in the manner of pointillism, for example, in the canvas Port of Livorno.

 Portrait and sacred painting

 Bellei created a number of religious works, including an altarpiece with the Redeemer for the parish in Zocca and Blessed Cottolengo for the Rangoni chapel in Bomporto.
-In 1914 he decorated and painted the main chapel of the Church of Santa Maria di Munano, then wrote "Saint Magdalene" for the Church of San Domenico in Modena.
+In 1914 he decorated and painted the main chapel of the Church of Santa Maria di Munano, then painted Saint Magdalene for the Church of San Domenico in Modena.
 Later he devoted himself entirely to altar painting, working throughout all province of Modena.

-Bellei's period of passion for portraiture marks a return to divisionism.
-The artist was hired to paint a number of official portraits; He also painted more personal works, such as portraits of the spouses Palazzi, Ferruccio Cambi, or Self-portrait.
+Bellei's period of passion for portraiture marked a return to divisionism.
+The artist was hired to paint a number of official portraits, and also painted more personal works, such as portraits of the spouses Palazzi, Ferruccio Cambi, or Self-portrait.